 There are 400 species of Philodendron that fall into two categories; trailing and non-trailing.

 - P. hederaceum, previously P. Scadens – Heartleaf philodendron

 - P. bipinnatifidum – Lacy tree philodendron, Selloum

 - P. bipennifolium – Fiddle leaf philodendron, Split-leaf philodendron

 - P. selloum – Xanadu philodendron

-It should be noted that the Swiss cheese plant is often referred to as a philodendron, however, this is incorrect, the scientific name for this plant is Monstera deliciosa.
+It should be noted that the Swiss cheese plant is often referred to as a Philodendron, however, this is incorrect, the scientific name for this plant is Monstera deliciosa.
 Monstera deliciosa has a more regular outline to the leaf, usually with extra holes in it compared to the Philodendron.

 How do I keep my cat away from my Philodendron?

 The only sure way to keep your cat away from Philodendron plants is to simply not have them in your house.
 You can try to place them in a room that the cat does not access, or up high out of reach, but cats are notoriously sneaky and may access them anyway.

 Who can help if my cat is poisoned?